The Nasty Boys' Blog

 Linkage: Bengals.com

-Posted in Cincinnati Bengals, NFL | Comments Off
+Posted in Cincinnati Bengals, NFL | Comments Off on Bengals Choose Graham Over Janitor For Franchise Tag

 The Bengals Finished “Strong”

-Posted by MJ on February 15, 2009
+Posted by Matt on February 15, 2009

 Charlie Hustle and I started referring to Bengals’ website propaganda puppet Geoff Hobson, pictured (dramatization), as “Hanoi Hobson” a long ways back due to his seemingly sympathizing ways towards the Brown Family communist regime, efforts that would make Jane Fonda proud.
 I understand it must be hard writing about a team as perpetually bad as the Bengals but sometimes Hanoi paints the picture so rosey I even begin to believe that Cincinnati has two Super Bowls in four years instead of Shitsburgh.